-(3) In evaluating our business, management considers Adjusted EBITDA as the key indicator of our performance.
-Our management uses Adjusted EBITDA as the primary indicator of financial operating performance and as a measure of cash generating capability.
-We define Adjusted EBITDA as operating profit before depreciation, amoritzation, impairment of goodwill and legacy restricted stock award expense.
-In evaluating Adjusted EBITDA, our management deems it important to consider the quality of our underlying earnings by separately identifying certain costs undertaken to improve our results, such as costs related to consolidating facilities and businesses in an effort to eliminate duplicative costs or achieve efficiencies, costs related to integrating acquisitions and restructuring not and integration efforts are continuing and driven in part by our acquisition activity, our management eliminates these costs to evaluate underlying business performance.
+(3) In evaluating our business, our management considers and uses Adjusted EBITDA as a key indicator of financial operating performance and as a measure of cash generating capability.
+We define Adjusted EBITDA as net income (loss) before cumulative effect of accounting change and before interest, taxes, depreciation, amortization, impairment of goodwill, non-cash losses on sale-lease back of property and equipment and legacy restricted stock award expenses.
+In evaluating Adjusted EBITDA, our management dems it important to consider the quality of our underlying earnings by separately identifying certain costs undertaken to improve our results, such as costs related to increase in an effort to eliminate duplicative costs or achieve efficiencies, costs related to integrating acquisitions and restructuring costs related to expense reduction efforts.
+Although our consolidation, restructuring and integration efforts are continuing and driven in part by our acquisition activity, our management eliminates these costs to executive underlying business performance.
 Caution must be exercised in eliminating these items as they include substantially (but not necessarily entirely) cash costs and there can be no assurance that we will ultimately realize the benefits of these efforts.

-We use Adjusted EBITDA to as a key performance measure because we believe it facilitates operating performance comparisons from period to period and company to company by eliminating potential differences caused by variations in capital structures (affecting interest expense), tax positions (such as the impact on periods or companies of changes in effective tax rates or net operating losses), and the impact of purchase accounting and SFAS No. 142 (affecting depreciation and amorization expense).
-Because Adjusted EBITDA facilitates internal comparisons of our historical operating performance on a more consistent basis, we also use Adjusted EBITDA facilitates internal comparisons of our historical operating performance management personnel, in measuring our performance relative to that of our competitors and in evaluating acquisition opportunities.
-In addition, we believe Adjusted EBITDA or similar measures are widely used by investors, securities analysts, ratings agencies and other interested parties as a measure of financial performance and debt service capabilities.
+We use Adjusted EBITDA as a key performance measure because we believe it facilitates operating performance comparisons from period to period and company to company by eliminating potential differences caused by variations in capital structures (affecting interest expense), tax positions (such as the impact on periods or companies of changes in effective tax rates or net operating losses), and the impact of purchase accounting and SFAS No. 142 (affecting depreciation and amortization expense).
+Because Adjusted EBITDA facilitates internal comparisons of our historical operating performance on a more consistent basis, we also use Adjusted EBITDA for business planning purposes, to incent and compensate our management personnel, in measuring our performance relative to that of our competitors and in evaluating acquisition opportunities.
+In addition, we believe Adjusted EBITDA or similar measures are widely used by investors, securities analysis, ratings agencies and other interested parties as a measure of financial performance and debt service capabilities.
 Our use of Adjusted EBITDA has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our results as reported under GAAP.
 These limitations are discussed under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-Because of these limitations, Adjusted EBITDA should not be considered as a measure of discretionary cash available to us to invest in the growth of our business.
-We compensate for these limitations by relying primarily on our GAAP results and using Adjusted EBITDA only supplementally.
+Because of these limitations, Adjusted EBITDA hould not be considered as measure of discretionary cash available to us to invest in the growth of our business.
+We compensate for these limitations by relying primarily on our GAAP results and using Adjusted EBITDA hong supplementally.